irs1318dev/Fauxbot/Robot Programming Guide.md

   }
 ```

 At the top of the class, you should declare any member variables that you need.
-Some of these may be initialized in the constructor, whereas others will be initialized in the begin function.
+Some of these member variables may be initialized in the constructor, such as when your task has parameters like a time duration, whereas other member variables will be initialized in the begin function.
+Note that the constructor could be called well before the task actually starts, which is why we have the begin function below.

 ##### Define task begin function
 ```java